 Kay Lynn had some great tips on reducing gas consumption last year and the advice still stands.
-You can’t control what’s at the pump, but you can make sure you’re driving more efficiently and being wiser with transportation.

 - Combine Errands: We now make it habit to take care of a couple of errands whenever we go out.
 Besides saving on gas, by waiting we also determine if an errand is really important.
 Many needless shopping trips have been avoided.